ollymonger/react-certificatechecker/README.md

     - express
     - azure-storage
     - dotenv
+    - @material-ui/core

-  - Create a file called: server.env
+  - Create a file called: server.env - ensuring this file is with the server.ts
+  - The server needs the following variables:
-  - Place access keys for your table storage in here under the names:
+    - 'ACCESS_KEY' - access keys
-    - 'ACCESS_KEY'
-    - 'STORAGENAME'
+    - 'STORAGENAME' - storage table name
+    - 'PORT' - port that you'd like to use, I use :9999
   - The table will be created if it does not exist.

 ## Available Scripts